karatelabs/karate/README.md

 # eg. given a documentId of 1234 the path will be: /documents%2F1234%2Fdownload
 Given path 'documents/' + documentId + '/download'

-# this is the correct way to specify multiple paths
+# this is the correct way to specify multiple path segments
 Given path 'documents', documentId, 'download'

 # or you can do the same on multiple lines if you wish